Forced Entry: Bodily Force – A Guide from Charter Global

 Bodily Force (further explanation also provided here) is intrusion through the means of manual force.
 Kicking, levering body weight and using tools including hammers or screwdrivers rather than heavy-duty or battery-powered tools is the general distinction in most cases.

-In most cases a Bodily Force attack is opportunistic, and as such the attacker will only be using hand tools that are easily concealed on their person, and the attacks will rarely be persistant if not immediately successful in gaining an entrance to the property.
+In most cases a Bodily Force attack is opportunistic, and as such the attacker will only be using hand tools that are easily concealed on their person, and the attacks will rarely be persistent if not immediately successful in gaining an entrance to the property.

 How Do I Know What Products Are Suitable?